svof/svof/README.md

         1. Using Brew from your Terminal: `brew install lua` and `brew install p7zip`.
             1. Afterwards, make sure to `brew install lua5.1`.
         1. Using LuaRocks from your Terminal: `luarocks install luafilesystem` and `luarocks install penlight`
+    1. Docker: install [Docker CE](https://docs.docker.com/install) on your platform of choice.
+You'll need docker and docker-compose in particular.
 1. Open the command-line and navigate to the Svof folder, and run:

        On Ubuntu: